Slite Alternative for Small Businesses | Context Link | Context Link

 Context Link

-Slite is another app to adopt.
-Context Link is a layer inside the apps you already have.
+Slite is another wiki to maintain.
+Context Link is a virtual version of your business for the AI era.

 No New Tools